Drill regulations for quick-firing field artillery

 with percussion shell : 1) at that battery (post, trench…), 2) percussion fire (with H.E. shell), 3) elevation x.

-When the commander want consider the derivation, the influence of the wind or the inclination of the axle, after the elevation he added right (left) x.
-If such deflection was not ordered, the clinometer was set at plate 10, drum x.
+When the commander wants to consider the derivation, the influence of the wind or the inclination of the axle, after the elevation he adds right (left) x.
+If such deflection is not ordered, the clinometer was set at plate 10, drum x.

 Fire from masked or covered position :